 Doctor of Nursing Practice (DNP) Overview Drexel's accredited online Doctor of Nursing Practice (DNP) program is designed for nurses seeking a terminal degree in nursing practice and offers an alternative to research-focused doctoral programs.
 The mission of the DNP program is to prepare individuals to assume leadership roles as executives or practitioners and to apply evidence-based practice to improve individual, family, and community health outcomes.
 Nurses who graduate from Drexel's DNP program are well-equipped to fully implement the science developed by nurse researchers in PhD, DNSc, and other research-focused nursing doctorates.
 Study TracksPractitioner TrackFor students who want to remain in clinical practice post-graduationExecutive Track For students who want careers in executive nursing and health care management, but who still prefer a nursing doctorate with a connection to clinical practiceGraduates will be able to:Evaluate patient care delivery approaches to meet the current and anticipated needs of patient populations based on outcomes and scientific findingsTranslate research into clinical practice and policy to improve care and outcomesUse advanced communication skills - to lead quality improvement and patient safetyUse principles of business, finance, economics, and health policy to develop and implement plans to improve the quality of healthcare deliveryDemonstrate sensitivity to diversity in patients and providersEvaluate effective strategies for the management of ethical dilemmas that can occur in the course of healthcare deliveryClinical RequirementsA total of 500 clinical hours are required, and are built into the following courses and project: NURS 830 - 125 HoursNURS 835 - 125 HoursDNP Project - 250 HoursState restrictions may apply to some programs.
 Learn more.
 Curriculum Required Courses NURS 703Health Policy and Economics3.0NURS 706Applied Epidemiology3.0NURS 713Human Responses to Altered Function in Health and Illness3.0NURS 716Scientific Foundation of Nursing Knowledge Development3.0NURS 718Quantitative Methods in Clinical Nursing3.0NURS 719Leadership in Organizations and Systems3.0NURS 720Health Information Technology and Information Systems 3.0NURS 819Qualitative Methods in Clinical Nursing3.0NURS 830Doctoral Nursing Practice Clinical Practicum3.0NURS 835Doctoral Nursing Practice Role Practicum 3.0NURS 836Clinical and Applied Nursing Ethics3.0NURS 837Translating Evidence into Clinical Practice3.0NURS 840Capstone Seminar3.0NURS 841Capstone Advisement1.0NURS 891Doctoral Nursing Special Topics for the Nurse Executive3.0or NURS 892 Doctoral Nursing Special Topics for the Nurse PractitionerRSCH 519Introduction to Biostatistics3.0Total Credits46.0View Course Descriptions Admissions Criteria A Master's Degree in any field If your Master's is not in Nursing, a Bachelor's Degree in Nursing is also requiredPrevious experience as an advanced practice nurse (nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist,) or a nurse manager/executiveCurrent United States licensure as a registered nurseRequired DocumentsWith multiple ways to submit documents, Drexel makes it easy to complete your application.
 Learn more by visiting our supporting document submission guide.A completed applicationCopies of current RN license, advanced practice nursing licensure and advanced certification documentsOfficial transcripts from all universities or colleges and other post-secondary educational institutions (including trade schools) attendedTwo letters of recommendationDNP program written statement, answering the following questions in 2-3 pages, double-spaced: Why do you want to enter the Drexel Doctor of Nursing Practice Program?As a clinical nursing scholar, specifically, what clinical nursing phenomena are you most interested in and do you have a primary clinical research question in mind?Current curriculum vitaeIf you are a nurse manager/executive, please supply documentation that you have the Nurse Executive-Advanced certification (NE-A) or verification that you are scheduled to take the NE-A exam The following completed forms: Cohort Regulations FormTrack Selection FormTeaching Assistant FormAdditional requirements for International StudentsBefore matriculation, accepted students must have a satisfactory physical examination and pay a non-refundable $750 deposit that will go toward the first quarter's tuition.
-Tuition The tuition rate for the academic year 2015-2016 is $845 per credit.
-This rate applies only to new online matriculated students.
-Students receiving special tuition plans with Drexel Online may not combine them with other tuition benefits that may be available from Drexel University.
+Tuition The tuition rate for the academic year 2016-2017 is $925 per credit.
+This rate applies only to new online students.
+Students being readmitted to Drexel University must contact applyDUonline@drexel.edu within the first two weeks of the term to request tuition savings for which they qualify.
 This program is eligible for Financial Aid.
-We also offer tuition reduction through our network of partner companies and organizations, and for Drexel University alumni and those in the military.
-Additional Equipment/Lab Fees Academic Calendar Term Classes Begin Classes End Exams Begin Exams End Fall 2015 September 21, 2015 December 5, 2015 December 7, 2015 December 12, 2015 Winter 2016 January 4, 2016 March 14, 2016 March 15, 2016 March 19, 2016 Spring 2016 March 28, 2016 June 6, 2016 June 7, 2016 June 10, 2016 Summer 2016 June 20, 2016 August 29, 2016 August 30, 2016 September 3, 2016 Apply today for a Doctor of Nursing Practice (DNP) Apply now to begin your application for obtaining a Drexel degree online! or Any problems?
+Special tuition rates available for Drexel University Alumni, Military members, and members of our Partner Organizations.
+Special rates cannot be combined.
+If you qualify for more than one special rate, you'll be given the one with the largest savings.
+When receiving special tuition plans with Drexel University Online, you may not combine them with other tuition benefits that may be available from Drexel University.
+Additional Equipment/Lab Fees Academic Calendar Term Classes Begin Classes End Exams Begin Exams End Fall 2015 September 21, 2015 December 5, 2015 December 7, 2015 December 12, 2015 Winter 2016 January 4, 2016 March 14, 2016 March 15, 2016 March 19, 2016 Spring 2016 March 28, 2016 June 6, 2016 June 7, 2016 June 10, 2016 Summer 2016 June 20, 2016 August 29, 2016 August 30, 2016 September 3, 2016 Apply today for the Doctor of Nursing Practice (DNP) Apply now to begin your application for obtaining a Drexel degree online! or Any problems?
 Find help or contact us.